-"Bramo assai, poco spero, nulla chieggio."
+Bramo assai, poco spero, nulla chieggio.

 (I essay much, I hope little, I ask nothing)

 It is insightful to observe that the Tasso quotation consists of six words in a foreign language for those like Elgar whose native tongue is English.
-It is more than mere coincidence these two elements are also found with the unstated Principal Theme (Ein feste Burg ist unser Gott), a title made up of six words in a foreign language.
+It is more than a mere coincidence these two elements are also associated with the unstated Principal Theme (Ein feste Burg ist unser Gott), a title made up of six words in a foreign language.
 The change from the third to first person further alludes to the numbers 3 and 1, or more likely the inverse found in the title of Variation XIII.
 By quoting Mendelssohn's overture Calm Sea and Prosperous Voyage in Variation XIII, Elgar draws attention to Goethe, a poet who composed the play Torquato Tasso.
 On the eve of being crowned the king of poets in Rome by the Pope in 1595, Tasso died at the age of 51.
 When near death, Tasso told Cardinal Cinzio, “This is the crown with which I hoped to be crowned.
 It is not the glory of the poet's laurel, but the glory of the blessed in heaven.”
 It is remarkable General Gordon also died at the age of 51, bolstering the conclusion Variation XIV is indeed linked to that Anglican warrior-evangelist so deeply admired by Elgar.
-Considering Elgar’s careful use of literature, it is completely out of character for him to paraphrase a famous literary source, give by the wrong year and furnish an inaccurate translation.
+Considering Elgar’s careful use of literature, it is completely out of character for him to paraphrase a famous literary source, give the wrong year and furnish an inaccurate translation.
 With so many deliberate anomalies, Elgar clearly intended to draw attention to Tasso.
 The deeper question is why?

-Following my discovery of the Romanza cipher pinpointing the Turin Shroud as a source of inspiration for the Enigma theme, Elgar’s Tasso quote takes on a whole new level of significance.
-In 1578 the Shroud was taken from France and delivered by the Duke Emmanual Philibert to the city of Turin.
+Following my discovery of the Romanza Cipher pinpointing the Turin Shroud as a source of inspiration for the Enigma theme, Elgar’s Tasso quote takes on a whole new level of significance.
+In 1578 the Shroud was taken from France and delivered by Duke Emmanual Philibert to the city of Turin.
 On that day Turin was host to a very famous guest: Torquato Tasso.
 When a special Mass was given the next day to celebrate the arrival of Christendom’s most sacred relic, Tasso was among those present to receive Communion.
 When the Exposition of the Shroud was given, Tasso venerated the relic by kneeling before it, weeping and kissing it over and over again.
 It is an undeniable fact that Tasso and the Shroud of Turin are inextricably linked.

 Understanding the special connection between Tasso and the Shroud of Turin underscores Elgar’s purpose for drawing attention to Tasso and his most famous work, La Gerusalemme Liberata.
-At the conclusion of that epic Christian poem, the knight Godfrey of Bullion liberates Jerusalem from pagan occupation, sheds his armor and worships at the Holy Sepulcher like a humble pilgrim fulfilling a sacred vow.
+At the conclusion of that epic Christian poem, the knight Godfrey of Bullion liberates Jerusalem from pagan occupation, sheds his armor, and worships at the Holy Sepulcher like a humble pilgrim fulfilling a sacred vow.
 This is the very place where many believe the Shroud was miraculously transformed at the moment of the resurrection to capture a photographic negative of the body and face of Jesus.
-Secondo Pia took the first photographic negative of the Shroud of Turn in 1898, a little less than six months before Elgar began work on the ‘Enigma’ Variations.
+Secondo Pia took the first photographic negative of the Shroud of Turn in 1898, a little less than six months before Elgar began work on the Enigma Variations.
 The timing is too compelling to be ignored.